-Whether there's a policy change, upgradation of the product feature, modified pricing, etc., keep your customers informed.
+Whether there's a policy change, upgradation of the product feature, or modified pricing keep your customers informed.

 No matter how excellent your product or service is, if your sales team isn't up to the mark, you're going to have a hard time making sales.
 That's why it's important to invest in training your sales team.

 Training your sales team differs from one enterprise to another depending on your organizational values and business requirements.
-But every business should focus on the following training:
+But every business should focus on building a sales enablement ecosystem and the following training objectives: